 With respect to storage, Pilot Era doesn’t use an SD card.
 Instead it has a large 512GB internal memory (enough for 6.5 hours of 8K video).
 I transfer videos to my hard drive through a USB Type C cable.
 In addition to its large internal memory, Pilot Era also has a very large 7200 mah battery (sufficient for 3.5 hours of 8K video recording), which is removable and can be charged in-camera via the USB Type C port.

-Pilot Era also includes a base stand accessory that can be used to add an Ethernet jack for live streaming.
+Pilot Era also includes a base stand accessory that can be used to add an Ethernet jack and a SIM card slot for live streaming.

 The Pilot Era MSRP will be $2600, but is now on Indiegogo with a few units available at the Early Bird price of